mcadariu/pg_changepoint/README.md

 `pg_changepoint` is a PostgreSQL extension for detecting change points in the table data.
 It is a port of [Andrey Akinshin's](https://aakinshin.net/posts/edpelt/) implementation of the ED-PELT algorithm in C#.

-For an intro to changepoint analysis, see this tutorial by [Dr Rebecca Killick](https://www.youtube.com/watch?v=WelmlZK5G2Y).
+For a broader introduction to changepoint analysis, see this tutorial by [Dr Rebecca Killick](https://www.youtube.com/watch?v=WelmlZK5G2Y).

 # Usage